Scroll to see more

 We needed to discover the speech therapy market.
 Research helped us find an opportunity for our product.

-What do experts say about the market?
+What is speech therapy?
+What do experts say about the field?

-• A speech disorder is a broad term encompassing challenges with speech sound perception, motor production, and phonological representation.
+A speech disorder is a challenge with speech sound perception, motor production, and phonological representation.
+Speech-language pathologists engage in interactive sessions that utilize play and visual aids to promote language development.

 Economic Problems